In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 Watch our Moz Pro review video to see this firsthand.
 Video is a better medium to illustrate the issue.

 I mentioned how (I think) the search visibility score is basically CTR so just call it that.

 Similarly, the names Open Site Explorer and Fresh Web Explorer are overblown and meaningless.
 Just call them something closer to what they are: like link checker and brand listening.

 Note: to sidestep the issue I just brought up, I will discuss what Moz Pro offers for keyword research in total without going screen by screen.

 Moz does a fantastic job with the keyword planning analytics.
 Their new tool Keyword Explorer is top notch.

-I find myself using Keyword Explorer frequently for various purposed.
+I find myself using Keyword Explorer frequently for various purposes.
 It is great to determine which keywords to target for SEO of course.
-But equally great for choosing content topics to write about (like this Moz Pro review).
+But equally great for choosing content topics to write about.
 I sometimes use it to get a general sense of how many people care about a topic.

-The four metrics (Volume, Difficulty, Opportunity and Potential) are spot on.
-Moz intelligently created these metrics and how they interact with each other.
+The four metrics (Volume, Difficulty, Organic CTR and Priority) are spot on.
+Moz intelligently created these metrics considering how they interact with each other.